FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 ## Known Issues

 * LAP with AAX 96K synchronization issue.
-* OSC -1 index doesn't work with /aed.
+* OSC -1 index doesn't work with Polar /aed.
 * Record OSC message and snapshot interpolation via Local Audio Path automation is not working.
 * Shortcuts with Alt doesn't work on Windows 10.
 * Only the first LFE receives LFE send.